wikeyen/parkinglot/docs/prd.md

 A graduate car parking attendant, multiple parking-lots.
 When a parking-lot is full, then should go to the next one to park (the parking lots are in a sequence)

 ####Tasking
->given a graduate parking attendant, one parking boy, one car, two not fully occupied parking-lot<br>
+>given a graduate parking attendant, one parking boy, one car, two not fully occupied parking-lots<br>
 >when parking<br>
 >then succeed parking into the first parking-lot, and get a ticket from it<br>
 >